wenzelm/slidr-sloppr/README.md

 #### I want to analyse hundreds of RNA-Seq libraries - can SLOPPR handle it?

 Yes, but be aware of bottlenecks:
-- Read alignment and SL quantification are the most time consuming steps.
-SLOPPR processes libraries sequentially, using all available threads at any one time.
-If you have an HPC cluster at hand, it would be much faster to set up a task array job for aligning reads manually (`hisat2 --no-softclip --no-discordant`) and then use the BAM files as input for SLOPPR.

 - SL clustering in R may be time consuming for hundreds of samples

-Future updates may support more efficient data structures and automatic HPC job control.

 <a name="updates"></a>
 # Update log

+## 22/08/2023
+new versions SLIDR 1.2 and SLOPPR 1.2:
+- implemented automatic HPC job submission (defaults to SLURM, but submit commands can be customised)
+- SLIDR: SLTS site GFF now includes numbers of SL reads supporting each site
+- SLIDR: simplified RNAfold output reports

 ## 21/01/2022
 new version SLIDR 1.1.6: fixed error when reading empty columns with data.table